 In this tutorial, I’ll show you a very specific technique where you can show data or filter up to the current date (today) or any specific date in your Power BI reports.
 I’ve seen this asked a few times, especially on the Enterprise DNA Support Forum.
 I’ve personally used this technique many times, so I know that it’s both easy and useful.
+You may watch the full video of this tutorial at the bottom of this blog.

 The reality is that the solution for this is much simpler than you may think.
 All you need to do is understand where the key locations are to set this up correctly.